 Mexicans have their own version of pulled pork, carnitas.
 And it’s pretty damn delicious, too.
 But I recently learned that Italians have their own version of pulled pork.
 A slow roasted pork shoulder in a delicious ragu sauce.
 And wowza – it’s so good!

+- Sauté the vegetables.
 The base of the sauce begins with sautéd onions and celery.
 Once softened, garlic and herbs are added in.
 I used what I had in my yard: fresh rosemary, thyme and basil.
-Boy oh boy did my kitchen smell divine while I was cooking this baby up.
+Be warned: your kitchen will smell divine while I you cook this baby up.

+Polenta.
 Having had bland polenta before, I was never a huge fan of the stuff.
 It tasted rubbery and blah.
 Then one night I went to an Italian restaurant and enjoyed the creamiest, most heavenly polenta.
-I discovered that I really liked polenta and wanted to recreate it at home.

 Polenta is an Italian dish made with stone ground corn.
 Stone ground corn meal is more coarse than fine stuff you find at the grocery store.
 You want to look for corn meal that is labeled for polenta.